wholien/Picobot-Genetic-Algorithm/README.md

 Picobot is seen here: https://www.cs.hmc.edu/picobot/

 The program randomly produces instructions for 200 picobot programs.
 After that, the programs make it to the next generation if they are above a certain fitness.
-To keep each generation at a constant 200 programs, the remaining space is filled with programs that are products of two programs in the previous generation mating.
-This is done by mating a good program (a program over the required fitness threshold, thus it is already added to the next generation) with a random program from the same generation.
-Evolution is further modeled by introducing mutations to every fifteenth program produced by mating.
+Fitness of a program is calculated as what percentage of the maze the picobot can traverse with the program's commands.

+We chose the threshold of a good program that makes it to the next generation as any program that has a fitness that is above the average between the max fitness of this generation and the average fitness of this generation.

+Since not every program can make it to the next generation, and we want each generation to have a constant 200 programs, the remaining space in the next generation is taken up by crossover programs and mutated programs.

+Crossover is achieved by mating a good program with a random program, thus generating a "child" program.
+Every 15th crossover program will have some of its commands mutated, thus introducing extra variance into the gene pool.

-The goal is to produce programs that can traverse the entire square picobot maze.
-This is achieved in 20 generations, as seen in our experimental data.
+The goal is to have programs that can traverse the entire square maze by generation 20.
+This is largely achieved, as the fittest program in generation 20 is able to traverse the entire square maze.